-9.3 Appointment of a thesis proposal committee in the Biblical, Historical, and Theological departments.
+9.3 Appointment of a thesis proposal committee

-In the Biblical, Historical, and Theological departments, at the beginning of the thesis proposal stage, a thesis proposal committee of three persons is appointed by the department in consultation with the thesis director.
+At the beginning of the thesis proposal stage, a thesis proposal committee of three persons is appointed by the GCTS in consultation with the thesis supervisor.
 The committee assists the student in developing the thesis proposal.